Optimal Spectral Recovery of a Planted Vector in a Subspace: Acknowledgments

 \section{Acknowledgments}

-We thank Oded Regev and Min Jae Song for helpful discussions that inspired the low-degree formula in Lemma~\ref{lem:formula}, and thank Yihong Wu for discussions on spectral perturbation that inspired Lemma~\ref{lem:rank-one-perturb}.
-C.M.\ thanks Philippe Rigollet for discussions that initially led the author to the study of planted sparse vectors in 2015.
+We thank Oded Regev and Min Jae Song for helpful discussions that inspired the low-degree formula in Lemma~\ref{lem:formula}, and thank Yihong Wu for discussions on spectral perturbation.
+We thank Hongjie Chen, Tommaso d'Orsi, Daniel Hsu, Philippe Rigollet, Kaizheng Wang, and anonymous reviewers for helpful comments on an earlier version of this work.